damione1/planning-poker/DEPLOY.md

 The script will:
 - Create IAM user for GitHub Actions
 - Create S3 bucket for Terraform state (with versioning and encryption)
-- Create S3 bucket for CodeDeploy deployment packages
+- Create S3 bucket for CodeDeploy config packages (minimal size - appspec.yml, docker-compose, scripts only)
-- Configure IAM policies (Terraform, CodeDeploy, S3)
+- Configure IAM policies (Terraform, CodeDeploy, S3, GHCR)
 - Generate access keys
 - Output configuration for GitHub secrets

 **Important**: Save the output - it contains bucket names and credentials.

+**Note**: The S3 bucket for CodeDeploy now only stores small config files (~few KB), not the entire application code.
+Docker images are built in GitHub Actions and stored in GitHub Container Registry.

 ### 3. Configure Terraform Backend